pwillia7/salesforce_case_helper/README.md

 #Salesforce Case Helper for BV
 This userscript adds various improvements to the Salesforce case view for Bazaarvoice Support

+###Recently Added:
+* Script runs only on Support Team Case types
+* Script runs on new comment pages for comment container fix

 ###Improvements include:

 * Information bar displays on top of screen